rallegrette/food_reduction_app/README.md

 Will be updated soon

-Thank you for being patient :)afdsas
+Thank you for being patient :)